-Transit agencies get in formation, expecting Beyoncé concert crowds
+Transit agencies get into formation, expecting Beyoncé concert crowds

 The gates at Lumen Field open at 6:30 p.m. before the 8 p.m. concert, part of the singer’s Renaissance World Tour.
 Roadway congestion might resemble a weeknight Seahawks game, when thousands of fans converge on south downtown while commuters are still driving away.

 However, transit agencies are preparing for surges afterward, like Taylor Swift’s two concerts in July and the Ed Sheeran show in August.
-Crowds will be easy to spot, because Queen Bey asks her fans to wear silver clothing.
+Crowds will be easy to spot, because Queen Bey asks concertgoers to wear silver clothing.

 Sound Transit will add at least three extra trains to its 1 Line light-rail corridor between Northgate, Sodo and Angle Lake.
-Typically, at least one train waits on a siding track next to Stadium Station, ready to scoop up riders immediately.
+Typically, one train waits on a siding track next to Stadium Station, ready to scoop up riders immediately.

 However, service remains constricted at Othello and Rainier Beach stations, where platform tile replacement forces trains to share a single track.
 Trains will continue to arrive 15 minutes apart most hours, until the tile job ends Monday morning.
-Also, there are no special-event Sounder trains available to Snohomish or Pierce counties.
+Also, there are no special-event Sounder trains available from King Street Station to Snohomish and Pierce counties.

 King County Metro will send extra buses onto its RapidRide lines to Ballard, Aurora Avenue and West Seattle, along with Seattle-to-Eastside lines after the show.
 Transit supervisors will watch for gatherings at bus stops near Lumen Field, then phone the dispatch center, said spokesperson Al Sanders.
 From there, bus drivers waiting at a base in Sodo can fan out quickly to relieve crowded routes.